UofT-DSI/production/lessons/part_1/production_1_introduction.md

     - In production:

-        * Fast inference is desireable.
+        * Fast inference is desirable.
-        * Latency, the time between a query is received and it is addressed, should be minimized.
+        * Latency, the time between when a query is received and when it is addressed, should be minimized.
         * Latency is usually measured using percentiles of time elapsed (e.g., 99th percentile should be below X ms.)

 :::